Julian/cardboard/docs/rules/glossary.rst

         A turn created by an effect of a spell or ability.
 See rule 500.7.
 For rules about extra turns in a multiplayer game using the shared team turns option, see 805.8.
 For rules about extra turns in a Grand Melee game, see rule 807.4.

     Face Down
         1. A card is "face down" if it's physically positioned so the card back is showing.
 Cards in some zones are normally kept face down.
-See section 4, Zones.
+See section 4, :ref:`zones`.
         2. A status a permanent may have.
 See rule 110.6 and rule 702.35, "Morph."
 3. Face-down spells have additional rules.
 See rule 707, "Face-Down Spells and Permanents," and rule 702.35, "Morph."

     Face Up
         1. A card is "face up" if it's physically positioned so the card front is showing.
 Cards in some zones are normally kept face up.
-See section 4, Zones.
+See section 4, :ref:`zones`.
         2. A default status a permanent may have.
 See rule 110.6 and rule 702.35, "Morph."

     Fading